Sussex students support youth project Role Models during lockdown

 In normal circumstances students involved in the project, which has been running since 2015, would have been holding workshops with local teenagers to talk through their experiences and inspire and encourage young people.

 Unable to do this at present, Sussex students have instead created engaging and stylish activity booklets to help young people cope with the new normal.
 The booklets cover topics like wellbeing, gender and sexuality, and how to plan for the future.
-You can download the first booklet here and the second booklet here.
+You can download the first booklet here.

 The work the project does continues to be vitally important, both to the vulnerable young people it supports and to Sussex students, who have continued to work hard on the booklets while completing their degrees at home.